jvandenaardweg/ssml-split/Readme.md

 Based on [polly-ssml-split](https://github.com/oleglegun/polly-ssml-split)

 ## Changes in this package:
-Added `includeSSMLTags: boolean` option to count characters based on the complete SSML tag and not just the included text characters.
+Added `includeSSMLTagsInCounter: boolean` option to count characters based on the complete SSML tag and not just the included text characters.

 For example:
 `<speak><p>some text</p></speak>`

 The default behaviour would count that as 9 characters, which is fine for AWS Polly, but not for Google's Text to Speech API.

-With `includeSSMLTags: true` it will be count as 31 characters, just like Google's Text to Speech API counts it.
+With `includeSSMLTagsInCounter: true` it will be count as 31 characters, just like Google's Text to Speech API counts it.

 ### Example: